 Having television commercials and radio adverts promote your law firm can provide a wider audience for people that might not see you online first.
 Showing them where to go and who you are in an advert can be quick and easy to do with the people going to the website for more details.

-The design of the website needs to have attention too if attorneys want more clients to click on their website.
+Lead generation for attorneys fundamentally states with the design of their website.
+The website needs to generate attention if attorneys want more prospective clients to click on their website.

 The colors you pick have to be able to complement each other and that neither one stands out more than the content of the website itself.
 Some colors can bring out different feelings as well, for example, red can be seen as fire and passion while green could be money and success.